xAEvi/quote-generator/README.md

 Pending:

-- Usar una API para sacar los quotes
+- Use an API to get quotes
-- Animar los cambios de estado con efectos suaves
+- Animate state changes with smooth effects
+- Change those colors, they are too bright

 # Requirements